dustsider/dustsider/README.md

 - 👋 Hi, I’m @dustsider
 - 👀 I’m interested in LLMs, ML, healthcare, biotechnology, and improving on programming efficiency
 - 🌱 I’m currently learning ...
-Python, JavaScript
+Python, JavaScript, SQL, R, Go
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...